SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

                     p13nMode = "Item,Value">
 ```
 ## Step 4: Add ValueHelp Creation in Delegate
-Accessing the payload allows us to identify if a specific filter field requires a ValueHelp if created by the delegate.
-Using this information, we can tie the filter field to the ValueHelp and attach it as a dependent to the filter bar, but this time within the appropriate callback.
+Accessing the payload allows us to identify if a specific FilterField requires a ValueHelp if created by the delegate.
+Using this information, we can tie the FilterField to the ValueHelp and attach it as a dependent to the FilterBar, but this time within the appropriate callback.
 Replace the old implementation of `_createFilterField` as follows and add an interface for the `FilterBarPayload`, which defines its content:
 ###### delegate/JSONFilterBarDelegate.ts
 ```typescript
 interface FilterBarPayload {